mmmmmmwei/UDF_plasma_actuator/README.md

 UDF file for ANSYS Fluent

-Investigation of the effect of plama actuator on the aerodynamic characteristic around airfoil
+Investigation of the effect of plasma actuator on the aerodynamic characteristic around airfoil

 Youtube tutorial: https://youtu.be/SYOjd1j5QGw